 System management tools

 Version control systems manage the actual release and deployment processes.
 Once in production, third-party and open-source production environments host the application.
-While the system is running, automated operations tools handle the routine business of maintaining service levels, starting and stopping scheduled activities, and synchronizing updates.
-A suite of systems management tools makes sure that production runs smoothly and resources are optimized.
+While the system is running, automated operations tools handle the routine business of maintaining service levels, starting and stopping scheduled activities, and synchronising updates.
+A suite of systems management tools makes sure that production runs smoothly and resources are optimised.

 Kaseya VSA, a popular tech management software, was hit with a REvil ransomware attack in early 2021.
 The attackers exploited a vulnerability in the update mechanism, enabling them to distribute a malicious payload through the hosts managed by the software.
 The damage from the widespread attack extended well beyond the virtual world, with a Swedish supermarket chain Coop forced to close 800 stores for almost a week.